tagconcierge/tc-woocommerce-plugin-free/gtm-ecommerce-woo/trunk/readme.txt

 == Screenshots ==

 1. **GTM Ecommerce for WooCommerce** plugin sucesfully installed!
-2. `addToCart` event captured in GTM debugger
+2. `add_to_cart` event captured in GTM debugger
 3. `purchase` event captured in GTM debugger
+4. How to import provided GTM container?
+5. GTM workspace tags after importer provided JSON file
+6. `add_to_cart` event pushed to GA4 property with captured variables
+7. `purchase` event pushed to GA4 property with captured variables

 == Changelog ==

+= 1.3.0 =

+* Fixed settings sections
+* Provide a GTM container to import in workspace

 = 1.2.0 =